 Some 20 miles (32km) southeast of Rijeka – as you head along the coastline – one comes to the town of Crikvenica.
-This was a very fashionable resort before World War II, particularly with Czech tourists, and nowadays still retains a lot of charm.
+The town was a very fashionable resort before World War II, particularly with Czech tourists, and nowadays still retains a lot of charm.
 It is well known for its mild climate and clean air, and people go there to seek relief from illnesses such as bronchitis and asthma.
 There is also a lovely beach there which is over 1 mile long.

 Getting to Crikvenica

 From Rijeka Airport, you can transfer to the main bus station in Rijeka with one of the transfer buses that wait outside the terminal building.
-From here, get another bus to Crikvenica – the journey time between the two is about 45 minutes, and you can see timetables on the Autotrans website.
+From here, get another bus to Crikvenica – the journey time between the two is about 45 minutes, and you can see timetables on the Arriva website.

 There are some direct buses to Crikvenica from other parts of Croatia; alternatively, take a bus or train to Rijeka and then make your onward journey from there.